jofultz/auto-gitops-quick-start/README.md

 ### Run `AutoGitOps` on local data (dotnet tool)

-- This will create an `ngsa` directory in each of the targets - central, east and west
+- This will create an `tiny` directory in each of the targets - central, east and west
-  - The `ngsa` directory will contain
+  - The `tiny` directory will contain
     - namespace.yaml
     - tinybench.yaml
   - You can use `kubectl apply -f` to test the generated files